princengoc/unspoken/README.md

   - [x] remove consecutive calls
   - [x] make startNextRound and draw cards more efficient
 - [x] corner case handling: encore with ripple only but no exchange, no ripple cards, so no members have any cards to share.

+- [x] **Implement remote play: audio**
+  - [x] read game_mode: only allow voice for "remote" play (not "irl")
+  - [x] "remote" play logic
+    - [x] allow recording of message at setup.
+These are public messages.
+    - [x] speaking phase is just to review public messages.
+There will be a grid of "here are the shared messages" with icons underneath.
+    - [x] speaking phase has no "active player".
+    - [x] player can choose to respond to specific player's cards as public or private.
+- [x] after recording, should mark player status as "has_spoken: true", and if has_spoken, then do NOT show the recording button.
+- [x] isComplete in setup should be after people have all spoken, NOT after they have selected.

+- [x] **UI/UX Improvements**

+  - [x] Display list of rooms on main page, in addition to create room / join room.
+  - [x] Allow reading three cards at once, remove tags
+  - [x] Display the name of the player making a request.
+  - [x] Room Settings: allow card depth filter

+- [x] **Gameplay Mechanics: Exchange System**

+  - [x] Make the exchange tab available at all times.
+  - [x] Exchange reset on subsequent round
+  - [x] Automatically transition to the exchange phase when available

+- [x] **Gameplay Modes and Features**

+  - [x] Start a new game with a fresh deck (no discard pile).